Structured and Fast Optimization: The Kronecker SGD Algorithm: Asynchronous Tree Data Structure

-In this section, we present the asynchronize tree data structure that has three procedures: \textsc{Init}, \textsc{Update}, and \textsc{Query}, which are shown in Algorithm~\ref{alg:at_init}, \ref{alg:at_update}, and \ref{alg:at_query} respectively. \begin{itemize} \item The \textsc{Init} procedure constructs $n$ trees $T_1, \cdots, T_n$ for the $n$ data points $x_1, \cdots, x_n$.
+In this section, we present the \textsc{Init} operation of asynchronous tree data structure in Algorithm~\ref{alg:at_init}. \textsc{Update} and \textsc{Query} have been shown in Algorithm~\ref{alg:at_update} and Algorithm~\ref{alg:at_query} in Section~\ref{sec:technical_overview} respectively.
+Then, we give a theorem discussing the time complexity of asynchronous tree data structure. \begin{itemize} \item The \textsc{Init} procedure constructs $n$ trees $T_1, \cdots, T_n$ for the $n$ data points $x_1, \cdots, x_n$.
 The tree $T_i$ with $i\in[n]$ has $m$ leaf nodes and the $r$-th leaf node with $r\in[m]$ has value $w_r^\top x_i$.
 The value of each inner node of $T_i$ is the maximum of the values of its two children. \item The \textsc{Update} procedure updates the $n$ trees since the weight vector $w_r$ changes by $\delta_{t,r}$.
-It starts with the $r$-th leaf node of each $T_i$ whose value is added by $\delta_{t,r}^\top x_i$, and backtracks until to the root of $T_i$. \item The \textsc{Query} procedure returns the set of activated neurons for data point $x_i$ by searching the values in tree $T_i$ recursively from the root of $T_i$. \end{itemize} For the asynchronize tree data structure, we have the following theorem and its proof is omitted.
+It starts with the $r$-th leaf node of each $T_i$ whose value is added by $\delta_{t,r}^\top x_i$, and backtracks until to the root of $T_i$. \item The \textsc{Query} procedure returns the set of activated neurons for data point $x_i$ by searching the values in tree $T_i$ recursively from the root of $T_i$. \end{itemize} For the asynchronous tree data structure, we have the following theorem and its proof is omitted.
 Note that the time complexity given in Theorem~\ref{thm:correlation_tree_data_structure} is for the general case, i.e., the input data has no special structures.
-When the data points have Kronecker structure, the time complexity for the initialization step and each iteration can be significantly accelerated. \begin{theorem}[\textsc{AsynchronizeTree} data structure] There exists a data structure with the following procedures: \begin{itemize} \item \textsc{Init}$(\{w_1, \cdots, w_m\} \subset \R^d, \{x_1, \cdots, x_n\} \subset \R^d,n\in\mathbb{N},m\in\mathbb{N},d\in\mathbb{N})$.
+When the data points have Kronecker structure, the time complexity for the initialization step and each iteration can be significantly accelerated. \begin{theorem}[\textsc{AsynchronousTree} data structure] There exists a data structure with the following procedures: \begin{itemize} \item \textsc{Init}$(\{w_1, \cdots, w_m\} \subset \R^d, \{x_1, \cdots, x_n\} \subset \R^d,n\in\mathbb{N},m\in\mathbb{N},d\in\mathbb{N})$.
 Given a series of weight vectors $w_1, \cdots, w_m$ and data vectors $x_1, \cdots, x_n$ in $d$-dimensional space, the preprocessing step takes time $O(n\cdot m\cdot d)$. \item \textsc{Update}$(z\in\R^d,r\in [m])$.
 Given a vector $z$ and index $r$, it updates weight vector $w_r$ with $z$ in time $O(n\cdot(d+\log m))$. \item \textsc{Query}$(i \in [n],\tau \in \R)$.
 Given an index $i$ corresponding to point $x_i$ and a threshold $\tau$, it finds all index $r\in[m]$ such that $w_r^\top x_i>\tau$ in time $O(|\tilde{S}(\tau)|\cdot \log m)$, where $\tilde{S}(\tau):=\{r: w_r^\top x_i>\tau\}$. \end{itemize} \end{theorem}